jakebrokaw/jakebrokaw.github.io/simple.md

 Once the universe made it blatantly clear that Jake and Simple should join forces, they both decided they couldn't delay the inevitable any longer.

 Jake had used his love of writing scalable and semantic HTML, CSS, and JavaScript to <a href="/work" target="_blank" md_>build intentional and informative landing pages</a> in the past, but now he was able to do it knowing those skills would help provide people with confidence in their money and their bank.
-Jake's knowledge and experience with creating, implementing, and maintaining <a href="https://formstack.com/brand/" target="_blank" md_>Formstack's Brand Design System</a> allowed him to write and implement intentional and well crafted components across Simple's site.
+Jake's knowledge and experience with creating, implementing, and maintaining <a href="https://formstack.com/brand/" target="_blank" md_>Formstack's Brand Design System</a> allowed him to write and implement thoughtful and well crafted components across Simple's site.
 (Fun fact: Jake was even invited to <a href="https://www.instagram.com/p/BaG8lvUlkcj/?taken-by=jacobrokaw" target="_blank" md_>speak to the Tulsa UX group</a> about his experience with design systems.)
 Lastly, since he also has a design background and is used to working with UX designers, he understands how a collaborative design and development process can benefit users.
-His design background also enabled him to assist in the design direction of Simple's brand.

 ![Illustration of Jake and his desk set up]({{ site.baseurl }}/simple/chapter-iii.svg)
 <br>